moriyaya/LwCL/README.md

 ## Acknowledgement
 Part of the code is adapted from previous works: [IAPTT-GM](https://github.com/vis-opt-group/IAPTT-GM), [L2F](https://github.com/baiksung/L2F) and [BLO](https://github.com/vis-opt-group/BLO).
 We thank the authors for sharing the codes for their great works.

-If you have any questions, feel free to contact Jiaxin Gao at jiaxinn.gao@outlook.com.
+If you have any inquiries, feel free to reach out to Jiaxin Gao via email at jiaxinn.gao@outlook.com, or contact Xuan Liu at liuxuan_16@126.com.